isomerpages/mse-zerowaste/_users/02-business.md

 ---
-layout: leftnav-page-content
-title: What you can do as a business
+title: 'What you can do as a business'
 permalink: /users/business/
-breadcrumb: What you can do
+breadcrumb: 'What you can do'
-collection_name: users

 ---

 ## Capacity Building